strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

+---
+title: Heroku Deployment - Strapi Developer Documentation
+description: Learn in this guide how to deploy your Strapi application on Heroku.
+---

 # Heroku

 This is a step-by-step guide for deploying a Strapi project on [Heroku](https://www.heroku.com/).
 Databases that work well with Strapi and Heroku are provided instructions on how to get started.